 The Truth About Dumb Cane (Dieffenbachia)

 The name “Dumb Cane” refers to the symptoms that sometimes occur when a person ingests the plant, which includes speechlessness due to extensive saliva production and swelling of the lips, mouth, tongue, and throat.
-Though it is possible for rare cases of ingestion to cause severe symptoms, it is generally thought to be only mildly toxic to humans, and symptoms normally clear up in a matter of days.
+Although it is possible for rare cases of ingestion to cause severe symptoms, it is generally thought to be only mildly toxic to humans, and symptoms normally clear up in a matter of days.
 A Dumb Cane website run by the Australian state of Queensland says the following of the plant:

 “The leaves, if chewed, will cause copious salivation and an intense burning sensation, followed by a swelling of the lips, mouth, tongue and throat.
 This causes difficulty in breathing and swallowing, as well as making the tongue immobile rendering the person speechless.
 This effect can continue for several days.
 Handling the plant may cause skin irritation… Seek urgent medical attention if lips or tongue become swollen or if there is difficulty breathing or swallowing.“

-The U.S. National Library of Medicine and the National Institute of Health provide a webpage devoted to Dieffenbachia poisoning.
+The U.S. National Library of Medicine and the National Institute of Health provide a web page devoted to Dieffenbachia poisoning.
 According to this site, eating the plant can cause poisoning due to the presence of Oxalic acid and the protein Asparagine within the plant.
 As mentioned above, handling Dieffenbachia can irritate the skin, and the eyes can also be affected if they are rubbed by an area of the skin that has been come into contact with the plant.

 - Burning mouth and/or throat